From the Archive: Yesterday's Attack

 Think about this for a moment: The president won’t accept the results of an election he lost, instead fueling the flames by claiming voter fraud and insisting on recounts.
 HIs rambling, likely illegal phone call to the Georgia secretary of state was part of a string of lies, more lies and even more lies.
 His bullying of the vice president to overturn the electoral college certification was desperate evidence of a further assault on democracy.

-Or at least they say they do.
 This morning, as people on all sides were calling for the forcible ousting of the president, he had the nerve to tweet that he is committed to an “orderly transition” of power.
 At best, that’s too little too late; more likely it’s just another lie to add to the landfill pile.

 Democracy, we can all acknowledge, is a flawed ideal, one we have been taught since we were children.
 How you take what you’ve been taught to believe and apply it is another thing.